renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## skipInstalls

 By default, Renovate will use the most efficient approach to updating package files and lock files, which in most cases skips the need to perform a full module install by the bot.
-If this is set to false, then a full installation of modules will be done.
+If this is set to `false`, then a full installation of modules will be done.
 This is currently applicable to `npm` only, and only used in cases where bugs in `npm` result in incorrect lock files being updated.

 ## token